agency-library/agency/agency/detail/executor_traits/README.md

 The selected implementation of each `executor_traits` member function is invoked via tag-based dispatch.

+Most implementation strategies first attempt to call the operation of interest via `ex.`*function-overload-name*`(args)`.
+If the member function of interest does not exist, other member functions may be tried next.
+Failing that, an implementation will recurse through an operation called via `executor_traits`, whose invocation always succeeds.

 `then_execute` is the terminal operation -- its implementation does not attempt to continue recursion through `executor_traits`.